pearcmd.php的利用

 • Try to place the payload at the beginning of the Query String.

-• If the LFI exploit must use GET parameters (such as ?page=...), this method may fail.
+• If the LFI point must use a GET parameter (e.g., ?page=...), this exploit might fail.

-• Solution: Use directory scanning tools or read phpinfo() to determine its location.
+• Solution: Use directory scanning tools or read phpinfo().

-• Solution: Try writing to /var/tmp/ or a folder within the uploads/ directory.
+• Solution: Try writing to /var/tmp/ or the uploads/ folder within the web directory.

 5. Defense Recommendations

-• Disabling the feature: Set register_argc_argv = Off in php.ini (for a thorough fix).
+• Disable the Switch: Set register_argc_argv = Off in php.ini (the most thorough fix).

-• Input validation: Strictly filter LFI parameters to prevent the use of .. and absolute paths.
+• Input Validation: Strictly filter LFI parameters, prohibiting .. and absolute paths.